What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 The biggest question for most travellers in Malawi is should I swim in the lake?
 The obvious answer is yes, it's warm, crystal clear and everyone else seems to be doing it.
 However in the back of most travellers minds is the fact that the lake like many others in Africa contains Bilharzia which is a debilitating disease cause by tiny worms that digest their way through human and animal skin.
 Normally infected travellers suffer fewer problems than the some 200 million people worldwide with the illness, since symptoms (fever and wheezy cough) encourage them to seek prompt treatment and they are exposed to fewer parasites.
 It's commonly stated that 75% of those diving off Cape Maclear for only one week acquired the disease - whether the statement is true or not, it's a serious risk.

 Nonetheless, virtually everyone swims or dives in the lake and you'll be told that all you need to do is be tested upon returning home (most western doctors either don't know how to take the test or will think you might die when you mention Bilharzia) and/or just buy the simple treatment (this can be quite hard to obtain in the west especially if you don't go through a doctor).
 So what's the answer?
 Well since Bilharzia is a nasty illness, a little avoidance and commonsense is wise, along with not bathing at length in high-risk areas (those with reeds where the snails that the worms live on reside).
-Cape Maclear has many of these reeds, the northern part of the lake in Tanzania has less and you will be told that Nkhata bay (the most popular resort) has none and is Bilharzia free.
+Cape Maclear has many of these reeds, the northern part of the lake in Tanzania has fewer and you will be told that Nkhata bay (the most popular resort) has none and is Bilharzia free.
 This is admittedly a difficult issue and you are as equally stupid if you ignore the threat of infection as if you don't go in the lake at all.
+Mosquito

 Mosquitoes: The Lake Malawi shore's and Shire Valley are among the worst parts of Africa for Malaria, particularly in the wet season.
 Take care and cover up at night.